Accreditation

 PHYSICAL THERAPISTS, SPEECH-LANGUAGE PATHOLOGISTS and OCCUPATIONAL THERAPISTS

-This educational activity has been submitted for continuing education credit (CEUs).
+This educational activity will be submitted for continuing education credit.

 PHYSICIAN ASSISTANTS